Sample Poultry Farming Business Plan Template

 Now to the rough estimate for the feeds;

-If you have seen any poultry feed pack or bag before, you might have noticed that they are in Kilograms (kg).
+If you have seen any poultry feed packs or bags before, you might have noticed that they are in Kilograms (kg).

-Layer chicks could be estimated to eat (plus or minus) 4kg of feed in its first 10 weeks.
-By this I mean a layer bird could eat about 4kg in its first 70 days on your farm.
+Layer chicks could be estimated to eat (plus or minus) 4kg of feed in its first ten weeks.
+By this, I mean a layer bird could eat about 4kg in its first 70 days on your farm.

-It could be a little more or less as the quantities of feed chickens eat depends on the weather and whether you’re using battery cage or deep litter system
+It could be a little more or less as the quantities of feed chickens eat depend on the weather and whether you’re using a battery cage or a deep litter system.

-Your chickens will ordinarily eat more in a cold season than in the hot season and they are likely to eat more in a deep litter system than in the battery cage system as they walk much more around.
+Your chickens will ordinarily eat more in the cold than in the hot season, and they are likely to eat more in a deep litter system than in the battery cage system as they walk much more around.

-Each of your broilers could be expected to eat about 4kg or more of feeds in their first 6 weeks.
+Your broilers could be expected to eat about 4kg or more of feeds in their first six weeks.

 From the 6th week, for broilers, they should have been near the time for you to sell them off (just one or two weeks more).